Narasimman-V/pagination-x/README.md

 	- To turn it off for a particular row, add a 'selectable' attribute in the JSON object for that row and set it to false: selectable:false
 	- To get the list of selected records, please refer the section for 'pagination' attribute below.
 - **search**
-	- If set to true, a text box with search icon is displayed at the top left of the table.
+	- If set to true, a text box with search icon is displayed at the top right above the table.
+- **columnSearch**
+	- If set to true, a text box is displayed under every column to search through only that column.
+	- Users can search through multiple columns individually using the respective text box at the column header.
+	- A button is displayed at the top above the table (with the default label 'Col Search').
+By default text boxes are displayed for all searchable columns.
+Clicking this button toggles the display of these column search boxes.
+	- If both 'search' and this options are enabled, only one is active at a time.
+For example, if user uses the 'search' option, automatically any/all individual search done by the user earlier is/are cleared and vice versa.
+- **colSearchLabel**
+	- Lets developers set the label for the button displayed at the top above the table.
+Default value is 'Col Search'.
+	- This button lets users toggle the display of column search text boxes displayed at the top of every searchable columns.
 - **pageSize**
-	- If set to true, a drop down is displayed with a default set of page size value ['5', '10', '15', '25', '50'] will be set
+	- If set to true, a drop down is displayed with the following default page size values ['5', '10', '15', '25', '50'].
+	- The drop down is displayed at the top left above the table with the label 'size'.
+Please refer 2.Demo section above for screen shots.
 	- To change the number of options in the drop down and their values and to set the default page size on page load, please refer the section for 'pageSizeOptions' attribute below.
 -   **paginationText**
 	-   If set to true, the text with status (sample: 'Viewing 1 to 5 of 4001 records | Page 1 of 801 pages') is displayed at the bottom left of the table.